 The Operation Santa committee will then purchase and wrap the gifts, and deliver the gifts to the families at their residence by mid-December.

 Since we are college students, we are limited by the amount of funds we can raise.
 Our organization (APO) budgets a set amount for the project each year (based on membership dues that have been paid), and some of our own members/alumni are generous enough to donate out of their own pockets.

-We also work concession stands at Qualcomm stadium, setup coin wars and restaurant fundraisers and sell food on campus at UCSD.
+We have also work concession stands at Qualcomm stadium, setup coin wars and restaurant fundraisers and sell food on campus at UCSD.
 Local grocery stores (Food 4 Less, Ralphs, Vons, Henrys) and restaurants (Souplantation, Hometown Buffet) have donated gift cards and meal passes.